cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/troubleshooting_faq.md

 There is a way to find out this information using the {{< param cfy_cli_name >}}, this method is detailed in the "Troubleshooting techniques" section below.

-## We have a stuck deployment with a 'starting' or 'canceling' state
+## We have a stuck deployment with a starting or canceling state

 Sometimes you will have deployments you can't delete via the UI / CLI / API.
 These simple instructions will help you remove these.